kevinrodbe/library/content/05-versioning.md

 ```

-The `assert_generates` method asserts that the provided options can be used to generate the provided path.
+The `assert_generates` method asserts that the provided options can be used to generate the expected path.

 Since we have not written our controller code yet, running this test should fail.